tony-waters/tony-waters.github.io/_posts/2026-04-03-cqrs-lite-using-spring-boot.md

 ---
-title: CQRS-lite with Spring Boot: Efficient Read Models Using JPA Projections
+title: CQRS-lite with Spring Boot - Efficient Read Models Using JPA Projections
 layout: post
+header-img: "img/spring5.jpg"
 ---

 In a previous article, we moved from CRUD-style design to **aggregates with behaviour**, applying ideas from Domain-Driven Design (DDD).